Fourier Angle Alignment for Oriented Object Detection in Remote Sensing: Methods

-With a square feature map $\mathbf{X} \in \mathbb{R}^{H \times H}$ as input, the FAA estimates its dominant orientation and performs rotational alignment.
+\textbf{Fourier Angle Estimation.} With a square feature map $\mathbf{X} \in \mathbb{R}^{H \times H}$ as input, the FAA estimates its dominant orientation and performs rotational alignment.
 To begin with, FAA applis a 2D discrete Fourier transform to the input feature map to obtain its spectral representation:

 where $\mathcal{F}(\cdot)$ denotes the 2D Fourier transform operator.
 To facilitate subsequent polar coordinate conversion, FFA shifts the zero-frequency component to the center of the spectrum, which is achieved by multiplying with a phase factor: